Analysis | Transgender restrictions increasingly pit GOP lawmakers vs. GOP governors

 There are 27 Republican governors.
 Four of them have issued vetoes of bills restricting the medical care and/or sports participation of transgender youth, or attempting to constrain education on sexual orientation and gender identity.
-And a fifth, Alabama Gov. Kay Ivey, has yet to say whether she will sign a bill similar to the other proposals on transgender youth.

 In each case, the bills had the overwhelming and even unanimous support of GOP state lawmakers before the governor intervened.
 Oftentimes, the governor has labeled the bill as overly broad, with the lawmakers declining to back down and moving to thwart the veto.

-Note: Update: Ivey has now signed the sports bill.